 Remove any debris or loose items from around your property.
 Branches and firewood may become missiles in strong winds.

 Bring pets indoors.
 Many animals are unsettled by storms and it is more comforting and safer for them to be with you.

 Stay inside.
 Don't walk around outside and avoid driving unless absolutely necessary.

 Close exterior and interior doors and windows.
 Pull curtains and blinds over windows.
 This could prevent injury from flying glass if the window is broken.

-Stay informed by listening to the radio or by following your local Civil Defence Emergency Group online.
+Stay informed by listening to the radio or by following your local Civil Defence Emergency Management Group online.
 Follow the instructions of civil defence and emergency services.

 Avoid bathtubs, water taps, and sinks because metal pipes and plumbing can conduct electricity if struck by lightning.
 Use your water from your emergency supplies.

 Unplug small appliances that may be affected by electrical power surges.
 If power is lost, unplug major appliances to reduce the power surge and possible damage when power is restored.